clo4/nix-dotfiles/README.md

 contained git repository, in the root of the project's repo.
 This is globally ignored by Git so it will never be checked in.
-Using this, you can simply `cd` into it, make any changes you like, and run a shell from it with `nix shell .flake`.
+Using this, you can simply `cd` into it, make any changes you like, and run a shell from it with `nix develop .flake`.
 It's a really simple workflow!

 To make this work, this repo contains a template (`templates/untracked-flake`) and a fish function (`mkflake`).
 Those are the only additional things required,